jeroensmeets/11t/README.md

 I connect to Mastodon on [mastodon.social](https://mastodon.social/), but everyone can start her own server.
 11t lets you use any Mastodon instance.

 ## Android ##
-The app is [in the Play Store](https://play.google.com/store/apps/details?id=com.jeroensmeets.mastodon) and [on F-Droid](https://apt.izzysoft.de/fdroid/index/apk/com.jeroensmeets.mastodon).
+The app is [in the Play Store](https://play.google.com/store/apps/details?id=com.jeroensmeets.mastodon) and minor versions (as in major.minor.build) are [on F-Droid](https://apt.izzysoft.de/fdroid/index/apk/com.jeroensmeets.mastodon).

 ## iOS ##
-App is under review by Apple.
+Not yet available.

+Version 1.1 was rejected by Apple, they sent me a couple of suggestions I could add to get it accepted.
+Working on these at the moment.

 ### How do I pronounce 11t? ###